AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/token-response-types.md

     const request = { scopes: ['user.read', 'mail.read'] }; // or any other set of resource scopes to be consented
 ```

-+ `Access Token and Login Scopes:` Passing in a scopes array that contains resource scopes (i.e. 'user.read') and any combination of the login scopes.
++ `Resource and Login Scopes:` Passing in a scopes array that contains resource scopes (i.e. 'user.read') and any combination of the login scopes.

 ```js